 - The risk of harm is unreasonable, and

 - The possessor knows or in the exercise of ordinary care should know of the condition, and should realize that it involves an unreasonable risk of harm to an invitee.

 - The possessor knew or should have known of the condition, should have realized that it involved an unreasonable risk of harm to the licensee, and should have expected that the licensee would not discover or realize the danger;

 - The possessor failed to exercise reasonable care to make the condition safe, or to warn the licensee of the condition and the risk involved; and

 - The licensee did not know or have reason to know of the condition and the risk involved.

-Retaining an Experienced Premises Liability LawyerIf you’re looking for an experienced and reputable Premises Liability Attorney, contact the Law Offices of Matthew H. Kehoe today to schedule your free in person consultation.
-We have been helping injury victims of accident cases here in Oregon for over 20 years.
-Get experience, professionalism and respect on your side today.
+Retaining an Experienced Premises Liability LawyerIf you’re looking for an experienced and reputable premises liability attorney, contact the Law Offices of Matthew H. Kehoe today to schedule your free in-person consultation.
+We have been helping injured victims of accident cases here in Oregon for over 20 years.
+Get experience, professionalism, and respect on your side today.
 Back to Personal Injury Law

 Premises Liability Attorney in Hillsboro OR & Beaverton OR